 Bioimaging: Imaging by Light and Electromagnetics in Medicine and Biology explores new horizons in biomedical imaging and sensing technologies, from the molecular level to the human brain.
 It explores the most up-to-date information on new medical imaging techniques, such as the detection and imaging of cancer and brain diseases.

 This book also provides new tools for brain research and cognitive neurosciences based on new imaging techniques.
-Edited by Professor Ueno, who has been leading the field of biomedical imaging for 40 years, it is an ideal reference book for graduate and undergraduate students and researchers in medicine and medical physics who are looking for an authoritative treatise on this expanding topic of imaging and sensing in medicine and biology.
+Edited by Professor Shoogo Ueno, who has been leading the field of biomedical imaging for 40 years, it is an ideal reference book for graduate and undergraduate students and researchers in medicine and medical physics who are looking for an authoritative treatise on this expanding discipline of imaging and sensing in medicine and biology.